Skip to main content

 Exploring the Electromagnetic Spectrum

-1. Which type of wave has the highest frequency?
+1. Which wave type has the highest frequency?

 4